supercid/techdocs-wiki-tmp/Order-tagging.md

     </div>
 </div>
 ```
 > **Note:** The product ID of the product tagging, cart tagging and order tagging must match.
+Failure to do so
+> will lead to a mismatch in both attribution and statistics across the Nosto product.

 **Troubleshooting order tagging:**